bitcoinbrisbane/puppies/README.md

 ## Org contracts

-This enforces the rules of the assocation or org.
+This enforces the rules and work flows of the assocation or org.
+Each assocation could behave differently and inject into the ERC721 contract.